Q: What is Amazon Batch?

 A Job Definition describes the job to be executed, parameters, environmental variables, compute requirements, and other information that is used to optimize the execution of a job.
 Job Definitions are defined in advance of submitting a job and can be shared with others.

-AWS Batch Compute Environments can be comprised of EC2 Spot instances.
-When creating a Managed Compute Environment, simplify specify that you would like to use EC2 Spot and provide a percentage of On Demand pricing that you are willing to pay and AWS Batch will take care of the rest.
+Amazon Batch Compute Environments can be comprised of EC2 Spot instances.
+When creating a Managed Compute Environment, simplify specify that you would like to use EC2 Spot and provide a percentage of On Demand pricing that you are willing to pay and Amazon Batch will take care of the rest.
 Unmanaged Compute Environments can also include Spot instances that you launch, including those launched by EC2 Spot Fleet.

 Yes, you can use Batch to specify the number and type of accelerators your jobs require as job definition input variables, alongside the current options of vCPU and memory.
-AWS Batch will scale up instances appropriate for your jobs based on the required accelerators and isolate the accelerators according to each job’s needs, so only the appropriate containers can access them.
+Amazon Batch will scale up instances appropriate for your jobs based on the required accelerators and isolate the accelerators according to each job’s needs, so only the appropriate containers can access them.

 By using accelerators with Batch, you can dynamically schedule and provision your jobs according to their accelerator needs, and Batch will ensure that the appropriate number of accelerators are reserved against your jobs.
 Batch will scale up your EC2 Accelerated Instances when you need them, and scale them down when you’re done, allowing you to focus on your applications.
 Batch has native integration with the EC2 Spot, meaning your accelerated jobs can take advantage of up to 90% savings when using accelerated instances.

 Q: What accelerators can I use with Amazon Batch?